jonsanders101/airbnb/README.md

 As a user
 So that I can be aware of happenings on my account
-I want to be able to provide a phone number upon sign-up
+I want to be able to provide a phone number upon signup

 As a host
 So that I am aware of outstanding booking requests